datocms/vue-datocms/README.md

 `subscribeToQuery` provides a way to create a subscription to DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference).

 Please consult the [datocms-listen package documentation](https://www.npmjs.com/package/datocms-listen) to learn more about how to configure `subscribeToQuery`.

-In Vue.js v2, the subscription can be created inside of the [`mounted`](https://vuejs.org/v2/api/#mounted) lifecycle method.
-Please refer to the [query-subscription example](./examples/query-subscription/src/App.vue#L47) for a sample implementation.

 In Vue.js v3, `subscribeToQuery` can be used to implement a custom hook.
 Please take a look at the [React.js one](https://github.com/datocms/react-datocms/blob/master/src/useQuerySubscription/index.ts) for a sample implementation.